Ford City Mall: History

 Ford City's renovation began in 2016.
 Plans include renovating inside the mall with corridor seating, new lighting and flooring and a newly remodeled food court.
 Both the Carson's and JCPenney were remodeled.
 A Five Below located in the North Mall portion opened in September 2016.
 In addition, there will be several outparcels to be constructed near the southern end of the mall as well as a new CTA transit center to be opened in 2017.
 An outlot building that houses a Chipotle Mexican Grill and a Mattress Firm opened in 2017.
 An H&M store opened on August 9, 2018.

 On April 18, 2018, Carson's parent company The Bon-Ton Stores, announced that they will close all Carson's locations, including the Ford City location as a result of their bankruptcy.
 The store closed on August 29, 2018.
-The closure of Carson's left JCPenney as the remaining anchor.
-As of April 2025, only 65 tenants remain in the mall, including only 2 restaurants in the mall's food court.

 In 2020, a Chick-fil-A restaurant opened on the former site of a Firestone Auto Care center at the southwest corner of the parking lot.

+In the 2020s, Toys Outlet, a discount retailer that sells toys, opened inside the former Sears.
+The discount store utilized the entirety of the former Sears space.

+Closure and future redevelopment

+In July 2025, a $150 million plan was proposed to redevelop the existing site into a warehouse complex.
+Construction is tentatively scheduled to begin in the fall of 2026, and operations will commence in 2028.
+A rezoning permit has been submitted, but the sale of the mall has not been made.

+On April 14, 2026, the City of Chicago filed a motion seeking to shut down the mall due to structural deteriorations and a defective fire sprinkler system.
+In response to the filing, JCPenney announced on April 23 that it will close its location within the mall in 1–2 months.
+On the same day, Judge Leonard Murray ruled that the mall may continue to open in the interim, after the fire suppression system was fixed several days earlier.
+A later court hearing on May 15 concluded with a court order to close the mall by June 22.
+The mall permanently closed one day ahead of the deadline on June 21, 2026.

+Transportation

 Canceled Orange Line extension

-The original plans for the Orange Line was the terminus to be at Ford City, but due to no funding, the city decided to end the line at Midway Airport, with a layout allowing for future expansion.
+The original plan for the Orange Line was for the terminus to be at Ford City, but due to no federal funding, the city decided to end the line at Midway Airport, with a layout allowing for future expansion.
 In 2008, the Chicago Transit Authority undertook an Alternatives Analysis for the Orange Line extension to Ford City and determined that the cost of project stands at an estimated $200 million.
 On August 12, 2009, the CTA approved the extension plans, but they were later canceled.